 WAWA MOTOR INN, WAWA, ON

 Little Wawa has an enormous heart that matches the size of their iconic Goose.
-With easy access to 800 km (500 miles) of groomed trails and the Top Secret Boondocking Location, the Wawa Motor Inn is a great place to stage from.
+With easy access to 800 km (500 miles) of groomed trails, the Wawa Motor Inn is a great place to stage from.
 The first thing you’ll notice, after another huge goose, is the massive private parking lot.
 There’s plenty of space for your rig, convenient outdoor plugs for those brisker days and it’s close to fuel.
 Choose between traditional motel units or, ideal for longer stays, individual rustic cabins with real wood fireplaces that sleep 4 to 8 guests.
 The licensed onsite dining room is well known for their 27-foot tall fireplace.
 In the height of sled season, this room is full of stories (some made-up) from fellow riders about their day on the trails.

 Photo Credit: Virgil Knapp

 Owner, Pat Dubreuil, and his staff at Relais Magpie Relay are motorheads who know just what it is like clocking 250 mile days.
 This led them to design the ultimate sled friendly accommodation.
 In the heart of Dubreuilville (yes, named after Pat’s family), they’ll warm you up with northern hospitality and get you ready for the next day’s ride.
 Upon check-in, put your sled to bed for the night in the heated garage.
 A workbench is available for those who played a little too hard.
 Use the complimentary shuttle to head to any of the restaurants in town.
 The Man Cave is set up for everyone to gather round and share GoPro videos or to play a round of pool.
 In your room, enjoy big hooks to hang your helmet and dry your socks while you warm up in the outdoor hot tub and sauna.

 Photo Credit: Pat Dubreuil